Junk Journal Journey: Balancing Art and Life

 On day two we had a very expensive breakfast in a lovely ‘cafe’ (it was much more ‘upmarket’ than the cafe’s we have where we live)!
 The bill for the breakfast came as a bit of a shock to us, but the service was very attentive and the whole experience was very nice.
 Then at 12 noon we were booked in to see the exhibition.
 The people running the exhibition were all very lovely to us and made sure we got to see everything and T was well looked after.

-The Banksy exhibition was OK, you never know really what to expect of a Banksy exhibition because he never authorises, approves or curates exhibitions like this so it’s all done without his input.
+The Banksy exhibition was good, you never know really what to expect of a Banksy exhibition because he never authorises, approves or curates exhibitions like this so it’s all done without his input.
 A few years ago we went to a similar Banksy exhibition in the Stedelijk Museum Amsterdam which I have to say was probably better than the one currently in London, but if you like Banksy it’s still worth going to the one in London.

 At the same venue there was also a photographic exhibition by the Danish photographer Søren Solkær, he is more commonly known for his photography of musicians and as a fashion photographer.
-But for 10 years he worked on a project to photograph iconic street art and to try and track down the artists and take photos of them with their works.
+But for 10 years he worked on a personal project – to photograph iconic street art and to try and track down the artists and take photos of them with their works.
 Of course many street artists do not wish to be identified because often they create art outside of the law, but Søren’s exhibition is truly stunning and it well worth a visit.
 Below are a few shots from his show.

 That evening we went for an even more expensive and delicious Italian meal at Rocco’s.
 Well worth the cost.